terraform-ibm-modules/terraform-ibm-cos/examples/basic/README.md

-# Basic Example
+# Basic example

-This example creates the following infrastructure:
+A simple example that shows how to provision a basic Object Storage instance and buckets.

-- A new resource group, if one is not passed in.
+The following resources are provisioned by this example:

-- A new service ID which will be used for resource key generation.
+- A new resource group, if an existing one is not passed in.
-- A new standard Cloud Object Storage instance and a regional public bucket in the given resource group and region.
+- A standard IBM Cloud Object Storage instance and a regional public bucket in the given resource group and region.
-- A second bucket in the newly provisioned COS instance using the [buckets](../../modules/buckets) submodule
+- A second bucket in the newly provisioned Object Storage instance from the [buckets](https://github.com/terraform-ibm-modules/terraform-ibm-cos/tree/main/modules/buckets) submodule.